 How many turbines are proposed for the development?

-To view the Draft Wind Turbine Layout Map, please click here
+To view the Final Wind Turbine Layout Map, please click here

 What height are the proposed turbines and how close are they to people's homes?

-The proposed turbines will have an overall blade tip height of up to 220 metres.
+The proposed turbines will have an overall blade tip height ranging from 200 to 220 metres above ground level.
+(Please refer to the infrastructure map for further detail).

 What setback distance has been applied from houses?